 - Try something new.
 Contact the area senior center or gym to find a course your loved one might like to try, such as yoga or tai chi.
 Sign up for the class together and get the additional advantage of establishing some fun new memories with the senior!

-At Compassionate Nursing Services, the leader in home health care in St. Louis, it is always our mission to help seniors enjoy life to the fullest, and to continue to be as active and engaged as possible – boosting both physical and emotional wellbeing.
-We’re always readily available to provide transportation and accompaniment to workout classes or just about any other activities of interest in St. Louis and the surrounding area.
+At Compassionate Nursing Services, experts in senior home care St. Louis and the surrounding areas trust, it is always our mission to help seniors enjoy life to the fullest, and to continue to be as active and engaged as possible – boosting both physical and emotional wellbeing.
+We’re always readily available to provide transportation and accompaniment to workout classes or just about any other activities of interest.
 Reach out to us at 314-432-4312 to make the first step in assisting your senior loved one realize a healthier and happier quality of life!